endgor/azure-hub/docs/ENTRAID_ROLES_SETUP.md

 This guide explains how to fetch all Entra ID (Azure AD) role definitions using your existing app registration.

+## Automatic Fetching (Vercel Deployments)

+**Good news!** If you have Azure credentials configured in Vercel's environment variables (for tenant lookup), Entra ID roles will be **automatically fetched during build time** in both production and preview deployments.

+The build process checks for credentials and fetches roles if available.
+No manual action needed for Vercel deployments!

 ## Prerequisites

 You already have an Azure app registration configured for tenant lookup with these environment variables: